Where can I get legal help?

 Even if you’ve been denied legal aid, you can get some free legal advice.
 The following help may be available to you.

-• Duty counsel: If you don’t have your own lawyer, see when duty counsel will be at the courthouse where you’re charged.
+• Criminal duty counsel: If you don’t have your own lawyer, see when duty counsel will be at the courthouse where you’re charged.
 Duty counsel are lawyers who can give you free brief advice before your trial.
 When available, they can give you advice about the charges against you, court procedures, and your legal rights.
 They can’t give advice on how to run your trial or help you at your trial.
 They can speak on your behalf the first time you appear in court, but can’t act as your permanent lawyer.
 Usually, they’ll be available on your scheduled court dates.

 • Call Legal Aid BC at 604-408-2172 (Greater Vancouver) or 1-866-577-2525 (elsewhere in BC), or your local courthouse to find out when duty counsel will be there.
 (See the Provincial Court of BC website for links to courthouse locations.)